 top of page

-Anxiety is also a common experience for individuals that experienced childhood emotional neglect, as a result of being raised by an Emotionally Immature Parent (EIP).
-This, due to the individual's lived experiences and the likelihood that the EIP is prone to anxiety as well, which increases the odds that this will be experienced by their child.
+Anxiety is also a common experience for individuals that experienced childhood emotional neglect, a result of being raised by an Emotionally Immature Caregiver.

-I believe that having an understanding of where it comes from and accepting that it is here to communicate something to us are two essential components of learning how to better navigate and manage these feelings.
+Having an understanding of where the anxiety comes from, and accepting that it is present in effort to communicate something to us are two essential components of learning how to better navigate and manage those feelings.

 Symptoms